 Tomáš: Well, because the job I had felt boring.
 There was no challenge in it.
 So I wanted to try something more interesting.

-You come from different backgrounds, even from far away, but eventually ended up here, in the Czech Republic.
+You come from different backgrounds, even from far away, but you eventually ended up here, in the Czech Republic.
 What made you choose Coding Bootcamp Praha?

 So I guess you had pretty high expectations.
 But did the Bootcamp live up to its reputation?
 Looking back, how do you feel about it now?

 Tomáš: I got lucky.
 All the people there were great, we made a great team and the instructors had a great sense of humour.
 The whole atmosphere was friendly, highly conducive to learning and keeping an open mind.
 It was actually amazing.
 Overall, it helped me realise that I have the potential to make it in programming and helped me to grow as a person a lot.
-I highly enjoyed my time spent at the boot camp.
+I highly enjoyed my time spent at the bootcamp.

-As a part of the Coding Bootcamp, we guarantee the students getting a job.
+As a part of the Coding Bootcamp, we guarantee the students get a job.
 And many of the activities we do are to help you do just that.
 How long did it take you to find one and where do you work now?
 And how did the interview go?

 Tomáš: It’s worth the money!
 And the more you prepare for it, the more you get out of it.

 Igor: Yes, prepare!
 Prepare well before the bootcamp.
 Many of the people here in the class neglected the pre-studies and it was really hard for them.
-It’s really important to study as much as you can at home, at least spend three to four days a week for six months.
+It’s really important to study as much as you can at home.
+At least spend three to four days a week for six months.
 But it´s worth it.
 You will never get bored here.